SciTS: Scientific Time Series Understanding and Generation with LLMs: Results and Discussion

 While closed-source LLMs support most task types, they still face instance-level limitations: handling a task does not guarantee successful processing of every individual case.
 To quantify this, we report success rates in Fig.~\ref{fig:success-rate}, showing that all LLM-based methods exhibit relatively low success rates at the instance level, with closed-source models generally outperforming open-source ones.

 On the other hand, unified time series models typically focus on a certain type of task, resulting in low overall task coverage (Fig.~\ref{fig:task-coverage}).
 For example, Moirai and TimeMoE only support forecasting and cannot handle imputation tasks or tasks requiring text input.
 Despite this limitation, they achieve high success rates on the tasks they do support, demonstrating the effectiveness of specialised models.
-Our proposed TimeOmni model, in comparison, successfully handles all tasks and instances, achieving both full coverage and full success across the benchmark.
+The illustrated TimeOmni framework, in comparison, successfully handles all tasks and instances, achieving both full coverage and full success across the benchmark.